boehm-s/sandbox/REFLECTION-FUNCTION-COMPOSITION.md

 It represents a list of travels, each one with different travel items: a car rental for instance, a hotel or a flight.

-(I deal with this kind of input every day, that's why I called this part "real world example").
+(I deal with this kind of input every day, that's why I called this part "Real world example").

 Now, say that we want all the hotel items (type 2), but we also want to keep the index of the travel in the array, here's what we can come up with :